TitanicEclair/Demographic-Forecast/README.md

 3. Gradient Boosting Machine (GBM)

 ## Conclusion
+1.d
+2.

 ## What did we learn from this project?
--We learnt new ML techniques such as Gradient Boosting Machine  and Random Forest.
+1. We learnt new ML techniques such as Gradient Boosting Machine  and Random Forest.
--We learnt how to incorperate and relate different kinds of data to a specific problem -We le
+2. We learnt how to incorperate and relate different kinds of data to a specific problem
+3. We learnt
 ## References